d0ughb0yy/python-sniffer/README.md

 # Python Sniffer

-A simple sniffer I wrote using Python while learning about sniffers.
+A simple sniffer using Python and learning how network sniffers work.
 It is used for host discovery of a local network.